Comment on page

-Domain-Driven Design (DDD) focuses on the use of fluent language to model solutions in complex digital business problem spaces.
+Further, DDD stresses the use of fluent language to model solutions in complex digital business problem spaces.
 Most technology frameworks greatly detract from this goal.
-The VLINGO/PLATFORM toolset not only enables, but enhances the DDD experience.
+The VLINGO XOOM platform SDK not only enables, but also enhances the DDD experience.
 In addition to helping teams reflect their business modeling language in the model, the APIs support fluency by expressing fluency that blends with the business software model.

-A generous toolset of prebuilt powerful abstractions, designed for use in implementing Reactive DDD based full system solutions, is yours when adopting the VLINGO/PLATFORM.
+A generous toolset of prebuilt, clean and robust abstractions, designed for use in implementing Reactive DOMA- and DDD-based full system solutions, is yours when adopting the VLINGO XOOM platform.
 You gain an environment for rapid, low-code as well as full-code SDLC, supporting fluent, highly scaleable, and concurrent models, with precision and type safe integration across subsystems.
 Capabilities include Reactive REST services over HTTP, domain object aggregates, key-value aggregates, event sourced aggregates, CQRS with projections, compute grid, actor/object caching, object spaces, cluster cross-node actor messaging, enterprise message exchanges, and long-running processes (aka Sagas).

 In 1973, Dr. Carl Hewitt and his colleagues formulated the Actor Model.
 In recent years, the inventor of object orientation, Alan Kay, has stated that the Actor Model retained more of what he thought were the important object ideas.
 So, when you think of the Actor Model, think of objects done right.

-The VLINGO/ACTORS toolkit is an implementation of the Actor Model.
-The ideas behind the Actor Model are powerful, and the VLINGO/ACTORS toolkit elegantly implements the concepts behind it with simplicity.
-The VLINGO/ACTORS toolkit is type safe by design, and services use it by defining and implementing domain-specific interfaces as actors.
+The XOOM Actors toolkit is an implementation of the Actor Model.
+The ideas behind the Actor Model are powerful, and the XOOM Actors toolkit elegantly implements the concepts behind it with simplicity.
+Components created with XOOM Actors are type safe by design.
+Services use Actors by defining and implementing domain-specific interfaces, known as protocols.
 This box shows how actors work and what they do.

 As objects are typically used, software developers have become accustomed, even addicted, to the blocking paradigm.
 In the blocking diagram a Client object invokes a method on a Server object.
 This is an in-process (in-VM) invocation, not a remote client and a remote server.
 The point is, when a method invocation occurs, the Client is blocked until the Server returns from the method invocation.
 This means that the Client can perform no additional operations while the Server is handling its request.

 There is far too much complexity in the software industry.
-The overarching vision for the VLINGO/PLATFORM puts extreme emphasis on simplicity.
+The overarching vision for the VLINGO XOOM platform puts extreme emphasis on simplicity and rapid development.
 In a few moments you can download the platform components through your build definition, with the whole platform fully conﬁgured for common use cases.
 You can be productive within minutes, rather than the typical untold number of weeks or months.
 Try it!

-The VLINGO/ACTORS toolkit is the bedrock on which our other platform tools are implemented.
+The XOOM Actors toolkit is the bedrock on which our other platform tools are implemented.
 You don't necessarily have to use actors directly, but you still have all the advantages of the Reactive runtime.